Help your child explore Everest for kids with this curated list of books.

 Life Lesson(s): This book shares a lot of thoughts from Hillary as he makes his summit, starting from Kathmandu, all the way up.
 So it’s interesting to see his own doubts, but being able to push through them for the ultimate glory beyond.

-Mt.
-Everest Children’s Book #9: The Worst-Case Scenario Everest, Bill Doyle and David Borgenicht
+Everest for Kids Book #9: The Worst-Case Scenario Everest, Bill Doyle and David Borgenicht

 Age Range: 9-12 years